napit-apps/green-agile-guide/docs/green-agile-guide.md

 # Green Agile Guide — Preview (v0.8)

+{: .important }
-> **Independence:** This guide has no affiliation with the official Scrum Guides, their authors, or Scrum.org.
+> This guide has no affiliation with the official Scrum Guides, their authors, or Scrum.org.
 It builds on established agile concepts but was developed independently and extended with sustainability aspects.

 ---